peteroupc/peteroupc.github.io/colorgen.md

 - `color[1]` is the color's green component, and
 - `color[2]` is the color's blue component,

-and each component is 0 or greater and 1 or less, where brighter colors have higher-valued components in general.
+and each component is 0 or greater and 1 or less, where lighter colors have higher-valued components in general.
 (The term **0-1 format** will be used in this document to describe this format.
 All RGB colors in this document are in the 0-1 format unless noted otherwise.)

 Some RGB colors also contain an alpha component, expressed as `color[3]` (the fourth item in `color`) and being 0 or greater and 1 or less, where 0 means fully transparent and 1 means fully opaque.
 Such RGB colors are called _RGBA colors_ in this document.
 RGB colors without an alpha component are generally considered to be fully opaque (and to have an implicit alpha component of 1).